 If you’ve benefited from the information available on this website, consider supporting my work by becoming a Patreon and receiving exclusive benefits.
 Find out more on my Patreon page.

 WALK REPORT: 2nd January 2017

 This week I have been taking advantage of the crisp sunny weather and the school holidays to check out some local country parks which have been on my radar for a while!
-My one and only prior visit to Rouken Glen was in the dark almost exactly a year ago when we came for the Electric Glen.
+My one and only prior visit to Rouken Glen was in the dark almost exactly a year ago when we came for the Electric Glen light show.
 Since then I have said many times “I’ll need to go back there in the daylight”, and today I was finally getting around to it!
 A special thank you to the Steel family, my tour guides for the afternoon!

 The first sight we came across on entering the park from Davieland Road was the boating pond, and hundreds of people walking around it!
 Rouken Glen was quite clearly the place to be on this fine sunny day!
 The kids were delighted that one of the locals had decided to bring his remote controlled boats along and give them an impromptu demonstration.
 Cue calls of “Mum, see for my birthday, please could I get one of those?!”
 Jeezo son, Santa has only just been!